bunnyshell/templates/.bunnyshell/templates/express-react-postgres/README.md

 ```
 💡 Remember that you can pass in the optional flag `--component {YOUR_COMPONENT_ID}` to skip running the wizard to choose the Component.

+You can now add breakpoints and start debugging.

 📖 For more information on debugging locally, please see:
 - [Debugging locally with port forwarding](https://documentation.bunnyshell.com/docs/remote-development-debugging)
   - [Debugging node.js](https://documentation.bunnyshell.com/docs/remote-development-debugging-nodejs) for both `app` and `api`